updated December, 2017

 Vaccination of immunocompromised cats

 Vaccines cannot generate optimum protection in animals with conditions that compromise their immune function.
-Such conditions include genetic immunodeficiencies, but also deficient nutrition, genetic immunodeficiencies, systemic disease, concurrent administration of immunosuppressive drugs, and environmental stress.
+Such conditions include genetic immunodeficiencies, but also deficient nutrition, systemic disease, concurrent administration of immunosuppressive drugs, and environmental stress.
 Efforts should be made to correct the latter conditions before vaccination, and to protect cats from exposure to infectious agents and to correct these conditions if possible prior to vaccination; if this cannot be assured, vaccination should be performed nevertheless and repeated after the animal is fully recovered.

 In immunocompromised individuals, inactivated FPV vaccines are recommended.
 Modified live FPV vaccines should be used with caution in severely immunocompromised individuals, as the failure to control viral replication could potentially lead to clinical signs.

 In cats receiving corticosteroids, vaccination should be considered carefully.
 Depending on dosage and duration of treatment, corticosteroids may cause functional suppression of particularly cell-mediated immune responses, but pertinent studies are lacking.
 In dogs, corticosteroids do not hamper effective immunization if given for short periods of time at low to moderate doses (Nara et al., 1979; EBM grade IV).
 However, the use of corticosteroids at the time of vaccination should generally be avoided.